huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_eip.md

 The following arguments are supported:

-* `site_id` - (Required, String, ForceNew) Specifies the ID of IEC sevice site.
+* `site_id` - (Required, String, ForceNew) Specifies the ID of IEC service site.
 Changing this parameter creates a new resource.

-* `line_id` - (Optional, String, ForceNew) Specifies the line ID of IEC sevice site.
+* `line_id` - (Optional, String, ForceNew) Specifies the line ID of IEC service site.
   Changing this parameter creates a new resource.

 * `port_id` - (Optional, String) Specifies the port ID which this eip will associate with.